elves/elvish/website/ref/language.md

 ▶ [lorem ipsum foo bar]
 ```

-Note that commas have no special meanings and are valid bareword characters, so
+**Note**: In Elvish, commas have no special meanings and are valid bareword
-don't use them to separate elements:
+characters, so don't use them to separate elements:

 ```elvish-transcript
 ~> li = [a, b]